NASA Astronaut Group 3: Selection process

-A selection panel was established, consisting of Mercury Seven astronauts Deke Slayton, Alan Shepard, Wally Schirra and John Glenn, and NASA test pilot Warren J. North, the chief of the Flight Crew Operations.
-By the deadlines, 720 applications were received, of which 492 were from military personnel and 228 were from civilians.
-Of these, 490 were considered eligible, and 136 were selected for screening.
-The selection panel considered the applications between July 17 and 20, and picked the top 34 for further examination.
+A selection panel was established, consisting of Mercury Seven astronauts Deke Slayton, Alan Shepard, Wally Schirra and John Glenn, and NASA test pilot Warren J. North, the chief of Flight Crew Operations.
+By the final July 15 deadline, 720 applications were received, of which 492 were from military personnel and 228 were from civilians.
+Of these, 490 were considered eligible, and 136 were selected for further screening.
+The selection panel considered the applications between July 17 and 20, and picked the top 34.